d0tTino/GeneCoder/CONTRIBUTING.md

 The hook also runs automatically on each commit if installed.

+An additional `check-glossary-terms` hook verifies that every term in `docs/glossary.json` appears in at least one Markdown file.
+The commit will fail if any terms are missing.

 ## Running the Test Suite

 Unit tests use `pytest`.
 Install the pinned dependencies and run: